 Q: What kind of music do you have?

-A: The best in Americana, folk-rock, country, bluegrass, old-time, Piedmont blues, Celtic and progressive Appalachian music.
+A: The very best in Americana, classic country, folk-rock, country, bluegrass, old-time, Piedmont blues, Celtic and progressive Appalachian music.
 You gotta have roots!

 Q: Where are the bathrooms?

-A: There will be Port-O-Lets set up all over the festival grounds in convenient spaces.
+A: There will be Port-O-Lets set up all over the festival grounds in convenient spaces and at each outdoor restroom location you will find ADA accessible Port-O-Lets.
 Indoor venues have their own bathrooms.
 We set up hand sanitizing stations outside the Port-O-Lets so you can wash up.
 Check the festival map for locations.

 Q: Where is lost & found?

-A: It is located inside Artist Merchandise in the old Hayes Furniture building at 801 State Street on the Virginia side.
+A: Lost and found is located inside Artist Merchandise.
 After the festival, email or call our offices at 423-573-1927.

 Q: What is your smoking policy?